compulim/til/README.md

 | `b-00001` | `b-00001` | `bug` | Button not working | |
 | `t-00001` | `b-00001` | `tag` | | `bugs` |
 | `t-00002` | `b-00001` | `tag` | | `area-ui` |

+And you get everything in a single query, while data is normalized.

 ### JavaScript async iterator